mindspore-ai/docs/tutorials/inference/source_en/multi_platform_inference_ascend_310_mindir.md

 ## Overview

 Ascend 310 is a highly efficient and integrated AI processor oriented to edge scenarios.
-The Atlas 200 Developer Kit (Atlas 200 DK) is a developer board that uses the Atlas 200 AI accelerator module.
-Integrated with the HiSilicon Ascend 310 AI processor, the Atlas 200 allows data analysis, inference, and computing for various data such as images and videos, and can be widely used in scenarios such as intelligent surveillance, robots, drones, and video servers.

-This tutorial describes how to use MindSpore to perform inference on the Atlas 200 DK based on the MindIR model file.
+This tutorial describes how to use MindSpore to perform inference on the Ascend 310 based on the MindIR model file.
 The process is as follows:

-1. Prepare the development environment, including creating an SD card for the Atlas 200 DK, configuring the Python environment, and updating the development software package.

-2. Export the MindIR model file.
+1. Export the MindIR model file.
 The ResNet-50 model is used as an example.

-3. Build the inference code to generate an executable `main` file.
+2. Build the inference code to generate an executable `main` file.

-4. Load the saved MindIR model, perform inference, and view the result.
+3. Load the saved MindIR model, perform inference, and view the result.

 > You can obtain the complete executable sample code at <https://gitee.com/mindspore/docs/tree/master/tutorials/tutorial_code/ascend310_resnet50_preprocess_sample>.

 ## Preparing the Development Environment

-Refer to [Inference on the Ascend 310 AI Processor](https://www.mindspore.cn/tutorial/inference/en/master/multi_platform_inference_ascend_310_air.html#preparing-the-development-environment) to install the device, and then refer to [Installation Guide](https://www.mindspore.cn/install/en) to install MindSpore.
+Refer to [Installation Guide](https://www.mindspore.cn/install/en) to install Ascend environment and MindSpore.

 ## Exporting the MindIR Model

-Train the target network on the Ascend 910 AI Processor, save it as a checkpoint file, and export the model file in MindIR format through the network and checkpoint file.
+Train the target network on the CPU/GPU/Ascend 910 AI Processor, save it as a checkpoint file, and export the model file in MindIR format through the network and checkpoint file.
 For details about the export process, see [Export MindIR Model](https://www.mindspore.cn/tutorial/training/en/master/use/save_model.html#export-mindir-model).

 > The [resnet50_imagenet.mindir](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/sample_resources/ascend310_resnet50_preprocess_sample/resnet50_imagenet.mindir) is a sample MindIR file exported using the ResNet-50 model, whose BatchSize is 1.